Genadi-Kolev/PacMan/README.md

 Edit:
   * Draw map on screen based on initial level matrix
   * TODO:
-    * Add visuals from sprite sheet
+    * Add visuals from sprite sheet `done`
     * Add pacman to map
+Edit:
+  * Added visuals to map from spritesheet